Legal/Homeschool Laws

 The purpose of the rules in this chapter is to prescribe conditions governing the issuance of excuses from school attendance under section 3321.04 of the Revised Code, to provide for the consistent application thereof throughout the state by superintendents, and to safeguard the primary right of parents to provide the education for their child(ren).
 Home education must be in accordance with law.

-Recommended Procedure for Home Education Notification
+Home Education Notification Form Example

 Home School Textbook and Curriculum List